protopopov1122/8SMC1/README.md

 CalX Stepper motor tools.
 ===================

 CalX is project of creating high level control application and library for stepper motors and instruments for them.
 Project codebase is device and platform independent, so may be adopted to any kind of motor controllers, only requirement is implementation of some interfaces for them(called Device API).
 During development and testing are used Standa 8SMC1 stepper motor controllers and EKSPLA NL300 lasers, so so CalX already contains Device API implementation for them.
-By 17/05/2017 several integral tests were performed and system is working fully, however some enhancements are planned.
+By 25/05/2017 system is fully functional and ready to production.

 Project consists of several parts:
 * Device API - the only code which directly interacts with motor controller/drivers and instruments, it is platform dependent.
 Its components are stored in device subdirectory.
 Device API defines abstract intefaces so that other code uses only them and is device-independent.
 To add new device class support to system, you must implement these interfaces(they are tiny) and patch some files(two lines per cli/main.cpp and ui/CalxApp.cpp) to use them.
 Reference Device API implementation is wrappers for Standa 8SMC1 controllers(located in device/8smc1 directory), but they have a lot of extra code that isn't necessary.